Dog dental hygiene and how to clean your dog's teeth

 Touch their snout

-Next work on getting your dog comfortable with your hand resting gently on top of their snout.
+Next work on helping your dog feel comfortable and confident with your hand resting gently on top of their snout.
 Gently place your hand over their snout and give them a reward.
-Repeat this and providing they’re relaxed, you can start to add in touching and lifting their lips briefly.
+Repeat this and providing they’re relaxed, you can start to add in touching and lifting their …

 4